queilawithaQ/documentation/_pro/common-issues/jet-pro-disjoint.md

 ### CodeShip Pro Disjoints

 - Application level resource constraints may be imposed on CodeShip Pro builds.
-Usually resulting in an explicit "out of memory" error in the stacktrace.
+Usually resulting in an explicit "out of memory" error in the stack trace.
   > Consult your library's documentation on increasing the memory allocation limit (e.g., [Composer](https://getcomposer.org/doc/articles/troubleshooting.md#memory-limit-errors), [Node.js](https://stackoverflow.com/questions/38558989/node-js-heap-out-of-memory)) and [Java](https://stackoverflow.com/a/14763095/9041368)).

 - CodeShip Pro may be reliant on outdated Docker image(s).
   > To clear the project's Docker image cache, click the drop down arrow of any build status icon and select 'Reset Cache'.

 - Resource constraints for the allotted CodeShip Pro instance size could force background processes to be killed on CodeShip Pro builds, while the same build runs without issue via `jet steps`.
-The error stacktrace can be a bit more cryptic than with resource constraints imposed on the application level.
+The error stack trace can be a bit more cryptic than with resource constraints imposed on the application level.
   > If you suspect your build is failing on account of resource constraints, then please [reach out to our support team](https://helpdesk.codeship.com/hc/en-us/requests/new) with the CodeShip Pro build url in question.

 <br />